Las Vegas Sun

 Wayne Newton's House

-A view of the property and a home, right, owned by entertainer Wayne Newton in Las Vegas Thursday, Feb.
+A view of the wall at the corner of property owned by entertainer Wayne Newton in Las Vegas Thursday, Feb.
 25, 2010.
 Moving vans accompanied by official-looking vehicles arrived at the home of Las Vegas entertainer Wayne Newton this morning but left soon after without removing anything.
 Metro Police said they weren't commenting on the case.
 Launch slideshow »

 A Life in the Limelight